“How can I possibly put a new idea into your heads, if I do not first remove your delusions?” – Robert Heinlein

 To illustrate the “make” economy, I have developed below a “general” 4-stage diagram of the economy.
 It is a universal model of the production process of all goods and services, and provides the essential balance between the “make” economy and the “use” economy.
 It’s a simple but powerful diagram that students can easily grasp.

-The following working paper summarizes the latest data and how the 4-stage model and GDE can be incorporated into the standard neo-classical model and national income account in the textbooks.
-It also explains the differences between GDE and the BEA’s new aggregate statistic Gross Output (GO), and addresses some of the objections to GDE (such as double counting).
+The following working paper summarizes the latest data and how the 4-stage model and GO can be incorporated into the standard neo-classical model and national income account in the textbooks.

-I have incorporated this 4-stage macro model and GDE into my own textbook, Economic Logic — the new 4th edition has just been released by Capital Press.
-It retails for $69.95, but if you buy through Eagle Publishing, you pay only $34.95 plus $5 S&H (add $10 more if you order from outside the US).
-Call 1-800-211-7661 and mention Code ECON4.
+I have incorporated this 4-stage macro model and GO into my own textbook, Economic Logic — the new 5th edition has just been released by Capital Press.
+It retails for $48.95, but if you go to SkousenBooks, you pay only $35 with free shipping in the U.S.

-In conclusion, GDE should be the starting point for measuring aggregate spending in the economy.
-It complements GDP and can easily be incorporated in standard national income accounting, growth theory, and macroeconomic analysis.I am giving a series of lectures the 4-stage macro model and GDE at Chapman University and several other institutions over the next few months.
-I am also leading a panel on GDE and Economic Logic at the next APEE meetings (www.apee.org).
+In conclusion, GO should be the starting point for measuring aggregate spending in the economy.
+It complements GDP and can easily be incorporated in standard national income accounting, growth theory, and macroeconomic analysis.I am giving a series of lectures the 4-stage macro model and GO at Chapman University and several other institutions over the next few months.
+I am also leading a panel on GO and Economic Logic at the next APEE meetings (www.apee.org).
 Any comments you have on this new development would be much appreciated.